Curvy points, the perimeter, and the complexity of convex toric domains: Introduction

 \subsection{Further questions}

 We conclude with several other open questions that our work raises but that we do not address here.

-Let $D$ be a bounded domain in $\mathbb{R}^{2n},$ let $X$ be a finite volume symplectic $2n$-manifold, and define the $k^{th}$ packing number $p_{k,D}(X)$ to be the proportion of the volume of $X$ that can be filled by $k$ disjoint symplectically embedded copies of $D$.
-Our Corollary ~\ref{cor:super} gives many examples of pairs $(D,X)$ where $p_{k,D}(X) < 1$ for all $k$.
+Let $D$ be a bounded domain in $\mathbb{R}^{2n},$ let $X$ be a finite volume symplectic $2n$-manifold, and define the $k^{th}$ packing number $p_{k,D}(X)$ to be the proportion of the volume of $X$ that can be filled by $k$ disjoint symplectically embedded copies of an appropriate scaling of $D$.
+Our Corollary ~\ref{cor:super} gives many examples in $\R^4$ of pairs $(D,X)$ where $p_{k,D}(X) < 1$ for all $k$.
 However, our obstructions give no information about the {\em asymptotic packing number}

 As we explained in Remark~\ref{rmk:example}, there do exist zero perimeter domains $D$ with $p_D(X) = 1$, but we do not know whether this occurs for all zero perimeter domains.
-In fact, as far as we know, the following remains open:
+In fact, in the first version of this paper, we asked the following:

 \begin{question} Must $p_D(X) = 1$ for any such pair $(D,X)$? \end{question}